Raphael-Boichot/The-TinyGB-Printer/README.md

-# The TinyGB Printer /// A WORK IN PROGRESS
+# The TinyGB Printer - A portable Game Boy Printer emulator

 The tiniest possible Game Boy printer emulator storing images on SD card made with easily available parts and easy to assemble.
 Basically a demake of the [NeoGB printer](https://github.com/zenaro147/NeoGB-Printer) made by the same authors.
 The device has 100% compatibility with all known GB/GBC games, homebrews included.